mikedupuis/c-bf/README.md

 A [brainfuck](https://en.wikipedia.org/wiki/Brainfuck) interpreter, written in C for Linux.

 ## Brainfuck
 Brainfuck is an esoteric programming language.
 It was created by Urban Müller in 1993.
 The language is Turing-complete.
 The language itself supports only eight commands.
-The structure of a Brainfuck program is a sequence of these commands, along with an array of single bytes, which represents the state of the program, two streams of bytes, which are used for input and output.
+The structure of a Brainfuck program is a sequence of these commands, along with an array of single bytes represents the state of the program, and two streams of bytes, which are used for input and output.

 ### Commands
 Command | Meaning